 - Geisha Dress up

-In Japan everything is colourful and cute.
-Therefore, you have the option to choose a background colour, paint bunny ears, hearts, quotes, and other symbols on your photos before they get printed.
+In Japan, everything is colorful and cute.
+Therefore, you have the option to choose a background color, paint bunny ears, hearts, quotes, and other symbols on your photos before they get printed.
 It’s very funny!

 I hope you enjoyed those popular sightseeing spots in Kyoto and will visit one day.
 If you have visited other spots, please share!

 Also check out the articles “10 Things you need to know before visiting Japan” and “Tokyo Travel Guide: How to travel to Tokyo on a budget“.